-Use this interactive map to compare biomass feedstocks and biofuels by location and calculate the biofuels potential for a given area.
+Use this data to compare biomass feedstocks and biofuels by location and calculate the biofuels potential for a given area.

-U.S. Department of Energy's Biomass Program Billion-Ton Update provides extensive information about existing and potential feedstocks and availability at various price points.
-To learn more, see National Renewable Energy Laboratory's Biomass Maps or use BioFuels Atlas.
+The U.S. Department of Energy's Bioenergy Technologies Office 2016 Billion-Ton Report: Advancing Domestic Resources for a Thriving Bioeconomy provides extensive information about existing and potential feedstocks and availability at various price points.
+To view maps of feedstocks, see the National Renewable Energy Laboratory's Biomass Maps.

 Starch- and Sugar-Based Ethanol Feedstocks

-Nearly all ethanol is derived from starch- and sugar-based feedstocks.
+Today, nearly all ethanol produced in the world is derived from starch- and sugar-based feedstocks.
 The sugars in these feedstocks are easy to extract and ferment, making large-scale ethanol production affordable.
 Corn is the leading U.S. crop and serves as the feedstock for most domestic ethanol production.
-Small amounts of wheat, milo and sugarcane are used, although the economics of these are not as favorable as corn.
-The Renewable Fuel Standard limits production of ethanol from starch-based feedstocks to 15 billion gallons to ensure there are enough feedstocks to meet demand in livestock feed, human food, and export markets.
+Corn ethanol meets the renewable fuel category of the Renewable Fuel Standard (RFS), which is limited to 15 billion gallons.
+This ensures there are enough feedstocks to meet demand in livestock feed, human food, and export markets.

 Cellulosic Ethanol Feedstocks

-Cellulosic feedstocks are non-food based feedstocks that include crop residues, wood residues, dedicated energy crops, and industrial and other wastes.
-These feedstocks are composed of cellulose, hemicellulose, and lignin (typically extracted to provide process steam for production).
+Cellulosic feedstocks are non-food based and include crop residues, wood residues, dedicated energy crops, and industrial and other wastes.
+These feedstocks are composed of cellulose, hemicellulose, and lignin.
+Lignin is usually separated out and converted to heat and electricity for the conversion process.
 It's more challenging to release the sugars in these feedstocks for conversion to ethanol.
-Commercialization of these processes is a funding priority of the U.S. Department of Energy's Biomass Program.

-Cellulosic feedstocks offer many advantages over starch- and sugar-based feedstocks.
-They are more abundant and can be used to produce more substantial amounts of ethanol to meet U.S. fuel demand.
-They are waste products or, in the case of trees and grasses grown specifically for ethanol production, can be grown on marginal lands not suitable for other crops.
+Cellulosic feedstocks offer several advantages over starch- and sugar-based feedstocks.
+They are abundant and can be used to produce cellulosic biofuels required by the RFS.
+They are either waste products or purposefully grown energy crops harvested from marginal lands not suitable for other crops.
 Less fossil fuel energy is required to grow, collect, and convert them to ethanol, and they are not used for human food.
 There are challenges with harvesting, collecting, and delivering cellulosic feedstocks.
-Researchers are studying these challenges in an effort to formulate solutions to them.
+Researchers are studying these challenges to determine effective and affordable solutions to handling cellulosic feedstocks.